ZaKu1337/odin-recipes/README.md

 ## Technologies Used
 - HTML 5
+- CSS

 ## Features
 List the ready features here:
 - "Go to top" and "Main page"
-- Added dark background color for better visibility
+- Add dark background color for better visibility

 ## Screenshots